Revocable Living Trust

 Next, list the assets being placed in the trust.
 Remember, the trust becomes the owner of the property you transfer.
 That’s why you must change the name on the title to that of the trust.
 Rest assured, you keep the right to manage your property in a living trust, even if you’re not the trustee.
 You have the right to change the terms of the trust, remove the trustee, or the property, at any time.

 When you’re finished writing your trust, sign it and have it notarized.
 You can fund your trust using a deed or standard transfer document to transfer the property into the trustee's name, per the trust's terms.
 It’s important to understand the laws in your state to properly form and fund your trust.
 Errors can make your trust invalid and without any legal effect.
 If you have any concerns, consult with a lawyer or other estate planning professional.

 Proper planning makes it easier for your loved ones to carry out your wishes once you’re gone.
 It can also help avoid arguments among those you leave behind.
 Revocable living trusts are a useful part of many estate plans but they’re not for everyone.
 When planning for your future, it’s important to work with an attorney familiar with the laws of your state.
-Receive a free initial legal review from an experienced attorney and learn which estate planning options are best for you.
+Reach out to an experienced attorney to discuss your situation and learn which estate planning options are best for you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help